 Miss Linda Mansfield and Mr. Mark Holdsworth are the members of staff responsible for ensuring the medical needs of pupils are met.

 14. Storing and Managing Information

-Please refer to the school's policy on Information Management.
+Records are kept in accordance with the 1998 Data Protection Act.
+Please refer to the school's policy on

+Information Management for further information.